rgeilings/raspiBlog/README.md

 # AI-Generated Dutch Blog

 Project to create a blog which, including the generation of articles using AI, runs entirely in Docker containers on a Raspberry Pi.
 More than 95% of the code used for this purpose is "written" by AI.
-If you're interested in the code, you can find more detailed explanations on the pages "Data Collection," "Create Blogpost with AI," and "Post Blogpost."

 Here is how I approach the generation of articles.
 All steps are automatically performed by AI: